 I'm a literary writer, which means that I care about the shape of sentences as much as I care about plot and character.
-My stories have won the Barry Hannah Prize, the Matt Clark Prize, the Ron Rash Award, the American Literary Review Fiction Prize, an Illinois Arts Council Fellowship for Fiction, the Jeanne M. Leiby Chapbook Award, and many others.
+My stories have won the Barry Hannah Prize, the Matt Clark Prize, the Ron Rash Award, the American Literary Review Fiction Prize, an Illinois Arts Council Fellowship for Fiction, the Seven Hills Review Prose Contest, the Jeanne M. Leiby Chapbook Award, a Gold Medal for Drama from Readers' Favorites, and many others.
 Here is a sample of my work.

-When a story appears in a literary magazine and even when it wins a prize (as most of the stories in this collection have done), the story is still not easy for most folks to find.
-When friends asked where they could read what I've written, I hemmed and hawed.
+When one of my stories appeared in a literary magazine and even when it won a prize (as most of the stories in this collection had done), the publications vanished within months.
+Often when friends asked where they could read what I'd written, I hemmed and hawed.
 Finding back issues of literary magazines isn't easy.
-That's why I'm so thrilled to have a dozen of my best stories in BONDS OF LOVE & BLOOD.
+I'm thrilled to have a dozen of my best stories in Bonds of Love and Blood.

 The Rug Bazaar features two American women travelers.
 Each discovers the pleasures and dangers of liaisons with Turkish men.
 "A duet of stories that flies in the face of anything you'd think a love story could be...Much of the beauty of The Rug Bazaar is to be found in the way one story complements another."--David James Poissant, judge of the Jeanne M. Leiby Chapbook Contest

-Selected for a TELLING OUR STORIES PRESS anthology, edited by CoCo Harris, this adoption essay makes links between identity, writing, and adoption.
+Selected for Roll, a Telling Our Stories Press anthology edited by CoCo Harris, this adoption essay makes links between identity, writing, and adoption.
 The anthology has a wealth of wonderful short memoirs and personal essays.

 Written immediately after 9/11, this essay asks hard questions about America's collective fear and hubris.